CubeAPM

 CubeAPM vs Middleware

-CubeAPM, by contrast, delivers a more comprehensive, full-stack MELT platform—including advanced features like contextual smart sampling and on-premise deployment for data localization and compliance.
+CubeAPM is a comprehensive, full-stack MELT platform with advanced features like contextual smart sampling and on-premise deployment for data localization and compliance for all users.
 This can save you 60-80% of costs, making it a powerful upgrade for any team hitting the ceiling with Middleware’s limitations.

 2. Dynatrace